By Jamie Mercer

 Before you decide on any tools, you’ll need to decide on the focus of your application, the size of your development team, and the time it’ll take to create and deploy your app.

-After you’re made those decisions, if you’re unsure of the tools that suit your needs, Pearson Frank has listed some of the best web development tools your team can’t live without.
+After you’re made those decisions, if you’re unsure of the tools that suit your needs, we have listed some of the best web development tools your team can’t live without.

 Compatible with a huge number of popular programming and markup languages, Notepad++ is probably the best-known text editor on the market.
 Providing features such as syntax highlighting, autocompletion, and the simultaneous editing of coding within different files, it is also compatible with a huge range of plugins that can increase its efficiency.